williamfedele/Roboprof/README.md

 Roboprof is an intelligent agent that can answer university course- and student-related questions, using a knowledge graph and natural language processing.
 For example, Roboprof is able to answer questions such as, “What is course COMP 474 about?”, “Which topics is Jane competent in?” or “Which courses at Concordia teach deep learning?”

 ## Initial Setup
 - Ensure you have Poetry set up on your computer
 - After cloning the repo, run `poetry install` to install dependencies then `poetry shell` to enter the shell environment.

 ## Generate output files
+- WARNING: This project has been designed to run in a specific folder structure as layed out in the GitHub repo.
+Modifying the folder structure will likely cause issues with reading the datasets and script importing.
 - Make sure you have `CATALOG.csv` and `CU_SR_OPEN_DATA_CATALOG.csv` from `https://opendata.concordia.ca/datasets/`
 - Run `python main.py`, this will parse the model, use the `course_builder`, `lecture_builder`, and `academic_builder`, merge the individual graphs and save them to folder `output`. you should expect to see `output/ntriples.ttl` and `output/turtles.ttl` created.